Why a BYOD 1:1 Program

 Does the device come with an antivirus?

 Yes.
-Windows Defender tat is updated regularly via the school network
+Windows Defender is part of the eduSTAR platform and updated regularly via the school network.

 Are there any additional costs?